EC Strategy for Researchers

 In 2013, University College Cork gained the HR Excellence in Research Award in recognition of the University’s on-going commitment to adopting the principles of The European Charter for Researchers and a Code of Conduct for the Recruitment of Researchers.
 This commitment is echoed in the University’s Research Strategy.

-In 2015 University College Cork retained the HR Excellence in Research Award and we are currently working towards the 5th phase of the process.
+In 2018 University College Cork retained the HR Excellence in Research Award and wreceived our second renewal of the award in 2021.
 See our progress so far here

-As part of its desire to improve the working conditions of our current research staff UCC has launched three new researcher surveys for 2016.
+As part of its desire to improve the working conditions of our current research staff UCC has launched a survey in 2023.

-These surveys form part of our continued progress in HRS4R and will inform UCC’s future HRS4R action plans from 2017 to 2019.
+The survey forms part of our continued progress in HRS4R and will inform UCC’s future HRS4R action plans from 2024 to 2027.

 See link to EC Human Resource Strategy for Researchers